To provide you with the best experience, cookies are used on this site. Find out more here.

 You are here > Ideas & Inspiration > Mayflower Pilgrims > The Separatists

-The Mayflower Pilgrims were also known as Separatists because of their controversial religious views.
-Their key belief was that people should not be tied to their local parish church and should be free to gather with other like-minded Christians to form independent autonomous churches.
-So what made this so controversial?
+The Mayflower Pilgrims were also known as Separatists due to their distinct and controversial religious views.
+Their key belief was that people should not be bound to their local parish church but instead should be free to gather with like-minded Christians to form independent, autonomous churches.
+This idea of religious independence was seen as a threat to the established religious order of the time, which tied the Church directly to the monarchy.

 © Visit Nottinghamshire 2024.
 All Rights Reserved